NassimBentarka/Digispark-Meterpreter-Framework/README.md

 ### Features
 1. Generate a shellcode based on the chosen payload.
 2. Generate a powershell script containing the payload.
-3. Generate a ready Digispark arduino code.
+3. Generate a ready Digispark arduino code (Currently support Azerty/Qwerty Windows targets, more operating systems will be supported in the future).
 4. Option to self-host the powershell script on the go using a ruby server.
 ### Prerequisites
 - Kali Linux distribution or any distro running these tools: